pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

   (These questions are deferred to a later revision, and will not affect the acceptance process of this PDEP.)
     - Should ``inplace=True`` return the original pandas object that was operated inplace on?
-    - What should happen when ``inplace=True`` but the original pandas object cannot be operated inplace on because it shares its values with another object?
+    - What should happen when ``inplace=True`` but the original pandas object cannot be operated inplace on because it shares its values with another pandas object?

 ## Motivation and Scope